-	In contrast, if you set terms to Net 15 and there’s an actual due date, your client’s accounting person is going to plug that due date that into the accounting software, and they’ll get a reminder to run the check to pay on time.
+In contrast, if you set terms to Net 15 and there’s an actual due date, your client’s accounting person is going to plug that due date that into the accounting software, and they’ll get a reminder to run the check (or ACH) to pay on time.

 There’s one exception on due dates—initial deposits for new projects.
 Client can pay those initial deposit invoices any time—but you aren’t going to schedule kickoff or otherwise start working ’til that’s paid.
 You can set a deadline for those invoices, or leave them open-ended—it depends on how fast you think the new client will realistically pay.

-Applying this at your digital marketing agency
+Applying this advice at your agency

 Want to get paid faster?
 Your next step depends on what you’re doing now.